All about maternal mental health

 The word "peri" comes from Latin and means "around," while "natal" means "birth".

-Maternal mental health problems
+Maternal mental health conditions

 Most people are aware of postnatal depression, or PND, but depression can also occur during pregnancy.
 Other perinatal mental illnesses include anxiety, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), and eating disorders.